mickozak/Website-Natours/README.md

 # Natours

-Website built on the basis of material from the course:
-* Advanced CSS and Sass: Flexbox, Grid, Animations and More!
+Website built on the basis of material from the course "Advanced CSS and Sass: Flexbox, Grid, Animations and More!".
-* Jonas Schmedtmann

 Used.: